Class Action Suit: by Consumers has

 consumers, having a similar grievance against the seller of the goods or

 the provider of the services, as the case may be.
+There

 is nothing in the aforesaid provision which would restrict its application

 to the complaint pertaining to an individual complainant.
+If a recognized consumer association is

 made to file multiple complaints in respect of several consumers having a